Stable Diffusion Models, or checkpoint models, are pre-trained Stable Diffusion weights for generating a particular style of images.

 What is fine-tuning?

 Fine-tuning is a common technique in machine learning.
-It takes a model trained on a wide dataset and trains a bit more on a narrow dataset.
+It involves taking a base model and training it more on a narrow dataset.

-A fine-tuned model tends to generate images similar to those used in the training.
+A fine-tuned model generates images similar to those used in the training.
 For example, the Anything v3 model is trained with anime images.
-So, it generates anime-style images by default.
+So, it creates anime-style images by default.

 Why do people make Stable Diffusion models?

-The Stable diffusion base model is great but is not good at everything.
+The Stable Diffusion base model is great but not good at everything.
 For example, it generates anime-style images with the keyword “anime” in the prompt.
-However, it could be difficult to generate images of a sub-genre of anime.
+However, creating images of a sub-genre of anime could be challenging.
 Instead of tinkering with the prompt, you can use a custom model fine-tuned with images of that sub-genre.

 Images below are generated using the same prompts and settings but with different models.

-Using a model is an easy way to achieve a certain style.
+Using a model is an easy way to achieve a particular style.

 How are models created?

 Custom checkpoint models are made with (1) additional training and (2) Dreambooth.
-They both start with a base model like Stable Diffusion v1.5 or XL.
+They both start with a base model like Stable Diffusion v1.5, SDXL, or Flux AI.

 Additional training is achieved by training a base model with an additional dataset you are interested in.
-For example, you can train the Stable Diffusion v1.5 with an additional dataset of vintage cars to bias the aesthetic of cars towards the vintage sub-genre.
+For example, you can train the Stable Diffusion v1.5 with an additional dataset of vintage cars to bias the cars’ aesthetic towards the vintage sub-genre.

 Dreambooth, developed by Google, is a technique to inject custom subjects into text-to-image models.
 It works with as few as 3-5 custom images.
-You can take a few pictures of yourself and use Dreambooth to put yourself into the model.
-A model trained with Dreambooth requires a special keyword to condition the model.
+You can take pictures of yourself and use Dreambooth to put yourself into the model.
+A model trained with Dreambooth requires a unique keyword to condition the model.

 Popular Stable Diffusion Models

-There are thousands of fine-tuned Stable Diffusion models.
-The number is increasing every day.
+There are thousands of fine-tuned Stable Diffusion models, and the number is increasing daily.
 Below is a list of models that can be used for general purposes.

 Realistic Vision

-Realistic Vision v2 is good for generating anything realistic, whether they are people, objects, or scenes.
+Realistic Vision v5 is suitable for generating anything realistic, whether they are people, objects, or scenes.

 Learn more about generating realistic people.